 cayenne pepper to taste (or chopped fresh hot pepper, to taste)

-1/2 teaspoon ground nutmeg (freshly ground, if possible)
+1/2 teaspoon ground nutmeg (freshly grated, if possible)

-2 cups chopped tomatoes (can use some pre-cooked tomatoes)
+2 cups chopped fresh tomatoes (or use canned tomatoes)

 1 green bell pepper, chopped (optional)

 2 cups water

 1/2 cup natural peanut butter (or almond butter)